Rehabilitation therapy treatments can help you:

 PATH – Post-Acute To Home

 Under the supervision of a physician and registered nurse, patients in the PATH program receive skilled therapy and nursing services that contribute to their recovery.
-The team of doctors, nurses, therapists and social workers tailor individual programs to meet each patient’s personal and medical needs.
-Regular family conferences are held to expedite recovery and aid the transition to home.
+The team of doctors, nurses, therapists and social workers tailor individual programs to meet each patient’s personal and medical needs while also caring for the whole person.
+Regular family conferences are held to expedite recovery and aid in the transition to home.